-Now let’s tilt the propeller on the helicopter a little bit with our cyclic helicopter controls, how about tilting it forward.
+Now let’s tilt the propeller on the helicopter a little bit with our cyclic helicopter controls; how about tilting it forward a little off perfectly level horizontal.
 What happens?
 There is still thrust pulling the heli up but there is also a small component (or vector) of thrust pulling the heli forward now.
 Same idea if we tilt the propeller backward – the helicopter will move backwards.
 These two movements are referred to as pitching.
 More specifically pitching forward and pitching backward.

 What about side ways, exactly the same - tilting the propeller to the right will produce thrust to pull the helicopter to the right – opposite if you want to move to the left.
 These movements are referred to as rolling.

 On the RC helicopter, we often call the spinning rotor the "Rotor Disc" because in flight, you can see this opaque disc above the helicopter.
 When on the ground you can also see this opaque rotor disc tilting forward, backward, left & right when giving cyclic stick commands on your radio just as if our propeller example was tilting in all those same directions - so how does that happen?

 Now our helicopter controls don’t actually tilt the

 rotor on the rotor mast, but they do allow the rotor disc to tilt because of "CYCLIC PITCH

 CONTROL".
 How does it work?
 By changing the angle of pitch of each rotor